AustinEvansWX/bb-bp/README.md

 }
 ```

-3. Deliver the `vt` cookie to tasks to populate the cart
+3. Deliver the `vt` cookie from the cookie jar to tasks to populate the cart

 4. Account is required for checkout